Namibnat/silica_c/README.md

 and during that hour, I'm learning more of C, how compilers work and writing the code.

 So, it's going to take a while, but it is already amazing how much better I understand the workings of programming languages.
+And the C language.

 ## Background

 I work as a python developer, but I've always felt attracted to low-level code and understanding how machines work.
+In general, I want to know how stuff works.

 I've written some things in C before, and played around with assembly, but I've never taken on something like a compiler before.
 I'm not certain I'll ever finish